 The Furnace Produces a Lot of Noise

 Most of these noises, like a rattle, buzzing, and humming, are inevitable.
-They may mean that the furnace requires some repairs.
+This may mean that the furnace requires some repairs.
 However, if the sounds pop up again and won’t subside even after the fixes are made, then these mechanical issues are likely irreparable or will cost too much to repair.
 It’s best to cut your losses and get a replacement instead.

 There Is Soot Around the Registers